microsoft/PullRequestQuantifier/src/Clients/PullRequestQuantifier.VsCode.Client/pull-request-quantifier/README.md

 If your team uses GitHub for source code management, checkout the [PullRequestQuantifier GitHub app](https://github.com/marketplace/pull-request-quantifier)!

+### Prerequisites

+- [.NET 5.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) is required for the extension to work properly.

 ## Usage

 Whenever a file is saved in VSCode, if that file is part of a git repo, the PullRequestQuantifier extension will evaluate changes